M-J-Robbins/good-email-code/email-enhancements/faux-absolute-position.md

 I then set `position:absolute; top:80px; left:16px;` just as if we were building a web page.
 However I should point out that `em` units don't work inside VML so I've switched to `px`.

+*NB* VML has some accessibility issue.
+(Links are not keyboard accessible when inside VML)[https://github.com/hteumeuleu/email-bugs/issues/77] so be carful about the content you use inside this.
+If you leave the VML off then the text will sit on top of the image.

 ### The image
 {% highlight css %}
 body[data-outlook-cycle] .image{